game-stop/veejay/README.md

 ```
  __Nota :__ in some configuration you should have to __manually build__ the __shared libraries cache__ just after the __first__ veejay-server installation (ex `sudo ldconfig` or similar)

+You do not need to pass any parameters to `./configure` for veejay to be optimized with the current cpu-type.
-If you want veejay to be optimized for the current cpu-type, you do not need to pass any parameters.
+If you want to build for a specific architecture or without sound support (jack) ... take a look to the
+`./configure --help` to adapt to many kinds of systems.

 Before running veejay, be sure to add or link some TrueType fonts in